-During financial year, the average number of permanent employees was 49 (50) and the average number of fixed-term employees was 4 (8).
-Total of combined person years was 55 (58).
-At the end of the financial year, permanent employees numbered 47 (51) and the number of fixed-term employees was 2 (6).
+During financial year, the average number of permanent employees was 50 (49) and the average number of fixed-term employees was 2 (4).
+Total of combined person years was 51 (55).
+At the end of the financial year, permanent employees numbered 53 (47) and the number of fixed-term employees was 3 (2).
 These figures do not include the CEO and deputy to the CEO.
 All employment contracts were full-time contracts.

-Six new employees were hired for permanent employment during the financial year, one temporary employment relationship was made permanent and 10 employment relationships ended.
-Group continued to cooperate with Perho Tourism, Culinary and Business College by offering internships to students pursuing a diploma in business and administration.
+Eight new employees were hired for permanent employment during the financial year, one temporary employment relationship was made permanent and 3 employment relationships ended.

-Of Group's personnel, 74 percent work in direct customer service duties and 26 percent in administration.
-The average age of employees is 44.3 years.
-At the end of the year, the youngest employee was 25.0 years of age and the oldest was 61.7.
-The average length of an employment relationship is 6.7 years.
-Of all employees, 34 percent are men and 66 percent are women.
+Of Group's personnel, 58 percent work in direct customer service duties and 42 percent in administration.
+The average age of employees is 44.9 years.
+At the end of the year, the youngest employee was 26.0 years of age and the oldest was 62.7.
+The average length of an employment relationship is 7.5 years.
+Of all employees, 32 percent are men and 68 percent are women.
 Two of the three members of the Management Group (excl.
 CEO and the deputy to the CEO) are men and one is a woman.
 In addition, the secretary to the Management Group is a woman.
-Of Group's employees, 36 percent hold a higher education degree and 62 percent have graduated from a university of applied sciences (polytechnic) or completed upper secondary education.
-Of the women employed by Hypo Group, 19 percent hold a higher education degree and 77 percent have graduated from a university of applied sciences (polytechnic) or completed upper secondary education.
-For the men, the proportions are 69 and 31 percent, respectively.
+Of Group's employees, 34 percent hold a higher education degree and 64 percent have graduated from a university of applied sciences (polytechnic) or completed upper secondary education.
+Of the women employed by Hypo Group, 21 percent hold a higher education degree and 67 percent have graduated from a university of applied sciences (polytechnic) or completed upper secondary education.
+For the men, the proportions are 59 and 47 percent, respectively.
 The above mentioned figures do not include temporary staff or the CEO.

-All permanent employees are included in Group's performance-related pay and incentive scheme.
+All employees are included in Group's performance-related pay and incentive scheme.
 The performance-related and incentive scheme takes into account the success of the company and business area as well as personal performance.
 The scheme enables employees to earn a discretionary reward that, at its highest, can equal 16 weeks' pay.
 The Board of Directors decides on rewards for employees and middle management at the proposal of the CEO.
 Decisions about rewards for the CEO and the deputy to the CEO are made by Hypo's Compensation Committee on a proposal of the Board of Directors.
 The scheme also takes account of the content of current regulations, particularly with regard to the remuneration of senior management.

 Incentives are paid partly in cash and partly as insurance premiums to the defined contribution-based Department M of Hypo's Pension Foundation.
 Department M provides both Hypo and its personnel with an incentive and special opportunity to increase the personnel's pension security.
 Due to cautionary reasons, the part paid in cash is remitted with a delay.
+For temporary employees the whole incentive is paid in cash.